c-w/mathquill4quill/README.md

 ### React

-To integrate this module with [react-quill](https://github.com/zenoamaro/react-quill), add references to the JS and CSS files of MathQuill and KaTeX to your application.
+To integrate this module with [react-quill](https://github.com/zenoamaro/react-quill), add references to the JS and CSS files of [MathQuill][install-mathquill] and [KaTeX][install-katex] to your application.
 Next, you can enable the mathquill formula editor on your ReactQuill component:

 ```javascript
 import React from 'react';